Reform of the United Nations

-The reforms of the United Nations (UN) refer to the numerous calls since the late 1990s for transformative changes within the UN, though there has been little clarity or consensus on what those reforms should entail in practice.
+Numerous calls and proposals for the reform of the United Nations (UN) have been put forward since the late 1990s, although there has been little clarity or consensus on what those reforms should aim to achieve.
 Both those who want the UN to play a greater role in world affairs and those who want its role confined to humanitarian work, or otherwise reduced, use the term "UN reform" to refer to their ideas.
 The range of opinion extends from those who want to eliminate the UN entirely, to those who want to make it into a full-fledged world government.
 Secretaries-General have presented numerous ways to implement these new reforms.
+Other aspects of reform concern the transparency, location, structure and decision-making process of the UN.
 There have been reform efforts since the creation of the UN and closely associated with each of the Secretaries-General.

-On 1 June 2011, UN Secretary-General Ban Ki-moon appointed Atul Khare of India to spearhead efforts to implement a reform agenda aimed at streamlining and improving the efficiency of the world body.
+On 1 June 2011, UN secretary-general Ban Ki-moon appointed Atul Khare of India to spearhead efforts to implement a reform agenda aimed at streamlining and improving the efficiency of the world body.
 Khare led the Change Management Team (CMT) at the UN, working with both departments and offices within the Secretariat and with other bodies in the UN system and the 193 member states.
 The CMT was tasked with guiding the implementation of a reform agenda at the UN that started with the devising of a wide-ranging plan to streamline activities, increasing accountability and ensuring the organization was more effective and efficient in delivering its many mandates and protocols.